AineDev/CPSC-311/a6/README.txt

 Please fill in each of the following:

-Acknowledgment of assistance (per the collab policy!): N/A
+Acknowledgment of assistance (per the collab policy!): Laura Schmid, Kaeli Flanagan

-For teams, rough breakdown of work: N/A
+For teams, rough breakdown of work: Did work separately and compiled responses

 ======================= BONUS =======================